-Last updated: 20 May 2026 — Spectrum Energy Systems, MCS-trained PV Installers
+Last updated: 9 August 2026 — Spectrum Energy Systems

 How Long Do Solar Panels Last in the UK?